kanata-php/kanata/docs/Readme.md

 ###### Middleware

 At Kanara it is possible to use 2 types of middlewares.
 The first is an interceptor that intercepts the "tunnel" of the application workflow.
-The second is the [PSR-15](https://www.php-fig.org/psr/psr-15/) style of middleware, that takes works arount the HTTP request handler.
+The second is the [PSR-15](https://www.php-fig.org/psr/psr-15/) style of middleware, that works around the HTTP request handler.

 ###### SSL